Are you looking for decluttering projects to help clean up your home in the new year?

 If you’ve ever tried decluttering items before, but end up looking at all of your stuff sitting in a pile, then it might be time for a change when it comes to how you approach the decluttering process.

-Sure, you can try and remove items here and there, but in my experience, I’ve found the process can go much more smoothly when you turn it into a lighthearted game!
+Sure, you can try and remove items here and there.
+But in my experience, I’ve found the process can go much more smoothly when you turn it into a lighthearted game!

 Each of the decluttering projects below are centered around a specific group or collection of items in your home or office.